Couldn't think of a cool title…

 Job Lost Made for a Crummy Week

-Filed under: Business, Melancholy, Personal, Talks with the Doc — Nora @ 10:10 pm
+Filed under: Business, Melancholy, Personal, Talks with the Doc — me @ 10:10 pm

 Kind of had an up and down week this week professionally.
 I applied to teach at my old high school and didn’t get the job, and I REALLY should have.
 I know the teachers they have there and I know what I’m capable of, and more importantly, I know how my credentials stack up by comparison.
 I also know that two people who left positions there specifically told him that I would be their first choice to take over their classes.
 So that leaves the interview as the apparent dealbreaker.
 I was interviewed by someone whose known me since I was 14 or so.
 Did that make me approach the interview too casually?
 Perhaps, or perhaps the fact that a LONG list of people were assuring me I would get the job so that made me complacent.
 (In my defense, the person interviewing me was barefoot at the time.
 Not exactly a cue for formality.
 But that’s petty I suppose.)
 My “spies” on the inside tell me that the only clue as to why I was not hired was a comment that I was “too vague” with my ideas.
 I’ve been feeling hurt, angry, frustrated, and sad about this all week.
 I originally made contact about the job early in the summer but the interview wasn’t until August.
 I did not get any notice whatsoever after the interview, only knowing I didn’t get the job because school started.
 I’m upset because I deserved at least the professional courtesy of notice, as there were other positions I did not apply for because I was unclear if I was still under consideration.
 Obviously this adds to the financial strain inherent in my starving artist lifestyle at the moment.
 But more than that I thought that the relationship I had with this person was such that if I didn’t get the gig and it really came down to a problem with my interview or something, that he would give me some feedback– “Look, we decided to go in a different direction, but I thought you should know…”– something.